CoquiCoders/beta-book/more_user_testing_and_validation_phase/frontend.md

 ![Image Title](http://cl.ly/X7iK/Screen%20Shot%202014-07-31%20at%2012.37.54%20PM.png)

-The main request we had from our friends was to include an aspirational photo.
+The main request we received from our friends was to include a photo of an aspirational business owner.
 We ask for stories and a recurrent one was around the story of Hacienda San Pedro.

 The story of Hacienda San Pedro goes all the way back to the end of the XIX century when a young Spaniard, thirteen years old, arrives on our shores with a single suitcase and a thousand dreams.
 Emeterio Atienza was an excellent worker, who, in a very short time, reached the position of head butler, and later, Foreman of one of the most prestigious coffee plantations in Puerto Rico